Pethidine: Mechanism of action

 Like morphine, pethidine exerts its analgesic effects by acting as an agonist at the μ-opioid receptor.

 Pethidine is often employed in the treatment of postanesthetic shivering.
 The pharmacologic mechanism of this antishivering effect is not fully understood, but it may involve the stimulation of κ-opioid receptors.

 Pethidine has structural similarities to atropine and other tropane alkaloids and may have some of their effects and side effects.
 In addition to these opioidergic and anticholinergic effects, it has local anesthetic activity related to its interactions with sodium ion channels.

 Pethidine's apparent in vitro efficacy as an antispasmodic agent is due to its local anesthetic effects.
 It does not have antispasmodic effects in vivo.
 Pethidine also has stimulant effects mediated by its inhibition of the dopamine transporter (DAT) and norepinephrine transporter (NET).
 Pethidine will substitute for cocaine in animals trained to discriminate cocaine from saline, probably as a result of its inhibitory actions on DAT and NET.

 Several analogs of pethidine such as 4-fluoropethidine have been synthesized that are potent inhibitors of the reuptake of the monoamine neurotransmitters dopamine and norepinephrine via DAT and NET.
 It has also been associated with cases of serotonin syndrome, suggesting some interaction with serotonergic neurons, but the relationship has not been definitively demonstrated.

 It is more lipid-soluble than morphine, resulting in a faster onset of action.
 Its duration of clinical effect is 120–150 minutes, although it is typically administered at 4– to 6-hour intervals.
 Pethidine has been shown to be less effective than morphine, diamorphine, or hydromorphone at easing severe pain, or pain associated with movement or coughing.

 Like other opioid drugs, pethidine has the potential to cause physical dependence or addiction.
 The especially severe side effects unique to pethidine among opioids—serotonin syndrome, seizures, delirium, dysphoria, tremor—are primarily or entirely due to the action of its metabolite, norpethidine.

+Pharmacology

+Pharmacodynamics

+Pethidine has weak binding affinity for the mu-opioid receptor in humans at 450.1 nM (Morphine 1.168).